 Mars retrograde will perhaps apply the brakes to forward momentum, any current projects or plans – bring a pause – that allows contemplation of past actions to see what it achieved and how they could be beneficially altered in the future.

 Saturn re-enters Aquarius on December 17th, Jupiter follows on December 19th.
 The Winter Solstice, December 21st, brings the Jupiter-Saturn conjunction at 0 degrees Aquarius – an air sign.
-The start of a new Jupiter-Saturn 20 year cycle, and a huge shift as for nearly 200 years their conjuctions have been in earth signs, apart from the triple conjuctions of 1980/81 in Libra.
+The start of a new Jupiter-Saturn 20 year cycle, and a huge shift as for nearly 200 years their conjunctions have been in earth signs, apart from the triple conjunctions of 1980/81 in Libra.

 Mars retrograde allows for reflection on, and adjustment to our actions – individually and collectively – to facilitate and assist change.

-But, potentially, for some the Moon here could lead to an emotional withdrawl, a dismissal of feelings – don’t take this to heart, it will pass.
+But, potentially, for some the Moon here could lead to an emotional withdrawal, a dismissal of feelings – don’t take this to heart, it will pass.

 The Lunar Eclipse is trine Uranus in Taurus, suggesting (underlining) that more change is on the way – unexpected and/or exciting.
 Whilst we may wish for a return to normal, for all the challenges to subside, but collectively how we approach and go about life needs to embrace further change and adjustments (as also illustrated by the upcoming Mars retrograde and Jupiter-Saturn Conjunction).